DataDog/hiring-engineers/answers.md

 Alert condition will be set for "warning threshold" to 500, an for "alerting threshold" to 800.

 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/threshold_definition.png"/>
-Also the alert notify for no data will be set to 10 minutes.
+Also, the alert notify for no data will be set to 10 minutes.
 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/notify.png"/>